artm/biofame-display/Readme.md

     [x] show decoded slot name
     [x] delete the original incoming picture

-[ ] document the rationale behind FaceTemplatePtr
+[x] document the rationale behind FaceTemplatePtr
     to keep multiple collections of pointers to face templates and delete templates when all pointers are removed
+    - at the moment this is broken and FaceTemplate::Ptr is defined as FacePointer*

 [x] naming scheme
     [x] the new images should be named as: